-Criminal Defense Lawyers in Public Disorder
+Criminal Defence Lawyers in Public Disorder

-Defense against accusations of altering public peace, resistance, and assault on authority.
+Defence against accusations of altering public peace, resistance, and assault on authority.

-Defense of Public Order and Protest
+Defence of Public Order and Protest

 Key Difference: Assault vs Resistance